mturley/RPNES-configs/README.md

 Installation
 ------------

-Copy the contents of the repo to the root of the SD card you've already installed RetroPie on.
+# Copy the contents of the repo to the root of the SD card you've already installed RetroPie on.

     cp -rv ~/RPNES-configs/* /media/RPI-SD-CARD/

+# **YOU ARE NOT DONE**, do not connect game storage yet.
 Make sure you have expanded your filesystem with `sudo raspi-config` before proceeding.

-Reinstall the replacement USB ROM copy script by running `sudo ~/RetroPie-Setup/retropie-setup.sh` and selecting 3.
-Setup, then scrolling down and choosing to install the USB ROM copy service.
+# Reinstall the replacement USB ROM copy script by running `sudo ~/RetroPie-Setup/retropie-setup.sh` and selecting `3.
+Setup`, then scrolling down and choosing to install the USB ROM copy service.
 DO NOT use the main options, which will reinstall the whole operating system.
 Reboot after this step.

-After rebooting, you can connect a USB storage drive and the link service will create a directory called roms/ on your drive for you, which will contain empty directories for each platform.
+# After rebooting, you can connect a USB storage drive and the link service will create a directory called roms/ on your drive for you, which will contain empty directories for each platform.
 These directories are where you should put your game ROM files, extracted from any archives they came in.

-Plug your game USB storage back into the Pi, and restart emulationstation or reboot.
+# Plug your game USB storage back into the Pi, and restart emulationstation or reboot.
 Your system is now playable, enjoy!

+# Note that the default configuration is for 1 to 4 of [these specific SNES-style 3rd party controllers from RetroLink](http://www.lukiegames.com/New-SNES-Retro-PC-USB-Controller_p_11155.html).
+To use the system with different controllers, you'll need to replace this file: RetroPie/configs/all/retroarch.cfg.
+There is an alternate file in that directory suffixed -xbox which works with Xbox 360 controllers (wireless), although there's a lag issue there.